emetsger/pass-data-model/README.md

 PASS provides a unified user interface that allow its users to deposit their manuscripts into multiple repositories as required by the associated funding agency's public access policies.

-In this project you will find a data model for PASS to be used by all components of the system.
+In this project you will find
+* [Model Objects](#model-objects) - a description of the fields for each object in the model
+* [Model Diagram](#model-diagram) - a diagram showing the relationships between each object
+* [JSON-LD Contexts](#json-ld-contexts) - contexts used to convert PASS JSON to JSON LD

 The Ember application is available in a [separate repository](https://github.com/DataConservancy/pass-ember).